mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   "You pinned a man against a wall."

-  "The man was an ex-senator from Holragi.
+  "The man was an ex-fidelant from Holragi.
 And he pressured my partner, Liffa, into going on some experimental flight to space."

   "What?
 Why would he do that?"

   "He says it's because thi's a perfect fit for the program, but I think it's really because he wants leverage.
-Our other partner is a senator for Heiko."
+Our other partner is a fidelant for Heiko."

   "What's happened that people are suddenly at each others' necks?
 When we left Shaki, everything was boring and humdrum in the news."